skoona/4DExplorer/README.md

 ### Interactions
 - feel free to improve the app in any way you see fit.
 (In your own branch)
+- Automation on creation of pull_request to Development from feature branch.

 ### Workflow
 1. Start with an updated and current local repo!
 (UPDATE LOCAL)